-If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For information about using the HMC to replace voltage regulator modules, see Exchanging a part using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to replace a power supply.
+For instructions, see "Replacing a part by using the HMC" on page 30.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
-For instructions, see Replacing a part using the Systems Director Management Console.
+If your system is managed by an Systems Director Management Console (SDMC), use the SDMC to replace a power supply in the server.
+For instructions, see "Replacing a part by using the SDMC" on page 31.

-If you do not have an HMC or SDMC, complete the following steps to replace a voltage regulator module:
+If your system is not managed by an HMC or an SDMC, complete the following steps to replace a power supply in a system while the system power is turned off: